sbnb-io/sbnb/README.md

 - **Firmware Updates** – Sbnb Linux applies the latest CPU and Security Processor microcode updates at every boot.
 BIOS updates can also be applied during the update process, keeping the entire system up to date.
 - **Built with Buildroot** – sbnb Linux is created using Buildroot with the br2-external mechanism, keeping sbnb customizations separate for easier maintenance and rolling updates.

 # How to Boot Your Server into Sbnb Linux

+## Option 1: Booting from a USB Flash Drive

+This method is ideal for home labs and small server fleets.
+It allows you to quickly boot bare metal servers within minutes.
+Detailed steps for this option are provided below.

+## Option 2: Booting via Network (iPXE)

+Best suited for large, automated server fleets such as data centers.
+This method enables you to automatically boot a large number of bare metal servers over the network.

+# Booting from a USB Flash Drive
 Below is a brief guide.
 For a more detailed installation guide, refer to [README-INSTALL.md](README-INSTALL.md).

 ## 1. Prepare a Bootable USB Dongle with Sbnb Linux